algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/UFExp.md

 Union Find algorithms allow us to maintain and manipulate the partitioning of a set into (disjoint) subsets.
 There are two main operations supported:
 Union and Find.
 Union takes two subsets and merges them together to form a single subset.
-Find takes and element and returns a representative element of the subset it occurs in.
+Find takes an element and returns a representative element of the subset it occurs in.
 It must be the case that Find(n) = Find(m) if and only if n and m are in the same subset, but which element is returned is left to the implementation (this flexibility allows for